 - Training Division

-All candidates for Police Officer jobs in Little Rock must be at least 20 ½ years old, but less than 46 years old; candidates must have a high school diploma or GED; candidates must have no felony convictions; candidates must be a citizen of the United States; and candidates must have acceptable vision and hearing.
+All candidates must be at least 20 ½ years old, but less than 46.
+They must also have a high school diploma or GED, no felony convictions, and have acceptable vision and hearing.

-The Fayetteville Police Department consists of about 170 sworn Police Officers and civilian members.
-The Patrol Division within the Police Department is the largest unit, consisting of 71 officers, one captain, two lieutenants, and eight sergeants.
-The Patrol Unit of the Fayetteville Police Department is divided into the following units:
+The Fayetteville Police Department consists of about 170 sworn police officers and civilian members.
+The Patrol Division is the largest unit, consisting of 71 officers, one captain, two lieutenants, and eight sergeants, and it is organized into the following units:

 - Bicycle Unit